-- AVRCP (Audio/Video Remote Control Profile) AVRCP is used with A2DP to provide remote control for things like play/pause or track skipping.
+- AVRCP (Audio/Video Remote Control Profile) AVRCP is used with A2DP to provide a remote control for things like play/pause or track skipping.
 Versions 1.4 allow for full volume control of both devices, while lower versions control the volume of the headset only and not the source.

-If you want to use a Bluetooth earbud or the like to take calls and don't care about other audio, you need a device that uses HSP, but you want a device that uses HFP so you have more control.
+If you want to use a Bluetooth earbud or the like to take calls and don't care about other audio, you need a device that uses HSP, but you want a device that uses HFP, so you have more control.

 If you want to also listen to music through a stereo Bluetooth device — headset, headphones, portable speaker, etc. — you want both A2DP and AVRCP for the best experience.

 Bluetooth audio codecs don't have to be Bluetooth only.
 They are encoding and decoding instructions that the right encoder and decoder use to take raw audio, turn it into something better for transmission, then turn it back into raw audio once it reaches your headphones.
 You can't play any audio without the right coder and decoder, so support for audio codecs is pretty important.